HarrisAhmad/Weather-Forecast/README.md

 **Assets** handles all different type of assets used in the app.

+### Third Party Libraries
+These are the following libraries used in order to make magic happen.

+**React Native Async Storage:**
+To store the ID value for the favourite locations and increment next time from reference of previous one.

+**Firebase Firestore:**
+To store the favourited location in a noSql database and reterieve it to display saved locations.

+**Geo Loacation:**
+Geo location library is used to determine the current position of the user and show current weather and forecast accordingly.

 ## What I did!

 First of all, for running TypeScript smoothly, I upgraded React Native to 0.73.4.
 TypeScript was launched as the default from 0.71.0.
 Then, I converted the JavaScript .js files to .tsx files.